- a small child or baby.

-The bambino, to express his agony, was grinning from ear to ear.
+The bambino, to express his agony, was grinning from ear to ear.Little Novels of Italy

-That night bambino was on his way to Liverpool, from which port the steamer started.
+That night Bambino was on his way to Liverpool, from which port the steamer started.

-Even bambino, wretch that he was, had known what it was to love, and he sighed for her misery.
+Even Bambino, wretch that he was, had known what it was to love, and he sighed for her misery.

 "little child," 1761, from Italian bambino, "baby," a diminutive of bambo "simple" (cf. Latin bambalio "dolt," Greek bambainein "to stammer").
 In U.S. baseball lore, a nickname of George Herman "Babe" Ruth Jr. (1895-1948).